What Is the Eviction Process in Orlando?

 Step 7: Writ of Possession

-With the default judgment, we’ll have the Clerk of the Court issue a Writ of Possession.
+With the default judgment, your attorney will have the Clerk of the Court issue a Writ of Possession.
 The county sheriff’s office will then post the Writ, giving the tenant 24 hours to move out.
-Once those 24 hours have expired, the Sheriff will meet you at the property, and you’ll be able to legally retake possession.
+Once those 24 hours have expired, the Sheriff will meet the landlord at the property, and the landlord will be able to legally retake possession.